 The other story says that as Buddhism spread into China, one of the local fertility gods was accepted as a manifestation of the future Buddha.
 In Japan, the Ho Tai Buddha is one of The Seven Gods of Fortune.

 More important than who the Ho Tai Buddha was is what he represents:

 And this doesn’t always mean financial blessings.
 The principles can be applied to any aspect of life.
-At The Ho Tai Way--A School for Recovery, we use this philosophy to focus our curriculum.
+At The Ho Tai Way – Recovery for Women, we use this philosophy to focus our curriculum.
 These elements define our goals:

 Addiction steals from you.
 It steals your health, your mind, and your honor.
 An addiction-free lifestyle gives you a foundation for restoring your respect, compassion, honesty, generosity, and humility.